 Oil valve covers likely need to be replaced before 100,000 miles.
 It is also recommended to look for any fluid deposits, listen for any faint misfires, and also check for fluid on your engine’s spark plugs, as fluid often gets trapped up in the housing.

 VANOS is BMW’s Variable Valve Timing that is combined with hydraulic and mechanical camshaft controls that are managed by the engine’s DME engine management system.
 Made out of brittle material, these seals are known to harden and leak over time, causing hindered engine performance.
 If you notice rough idles, frequent engine “hiccups,” decreased fuel economy, and loss of torque and engine power, you may need to have your E39 VANOS system inspected by a Raleigh BMW engine expert.

 A component in numerous BMW E39 intake manifolds, DISA valves are imperative when it comes to having a smoothly-operating engine.
 If these valves fail, they’re known to scatter debris into engines, leaving them damaged and in need of extensive repair.
 If you notice an irritating rattle coming from your engine area, it is strongly recommended that you have your E39 inspected by a BMW performance tuning expert.

 Schedule Your BMW Engine Repair in Raleigh

-No one wants to drive a timeless and thrilling BMW that is not running in peak condition with hindered performance that can leave you stranded.
+No one wants to drive a timeless and thrilling BMW that is not running in peak condition.
+Issues with BMW engines can hinder performance that can leave you stranded.
 Call (919) 828-7900 or complete the contact form below to schedule your BMW’s engine repair in Raleigh with a certified technician.